 these are the policies tony is fighting for

-Those seeking and holding public office owe it to the people to detail the polices they advocate instead of hiding behind bland generalities and platitudes.
+Those seeking and holding public office owe it to the people to detail the polices they advocate instead of hiding behind bland generalities.
 Tony T. Smith will fight to enact the following policies to ensure we have an economy and political system that work for all Nevadans:

 THE MOST IMPORTANT COMMITMENT

 Remaining in open and consistent contact with the people of Senate District 18.
 Tony will always be responsive to the people of District 18 via in-person meetings, phone, text, email, and social media.